-Hurting your credit is a major worry for most people when considering taking out a new loan.
+Hurting your credit score is a major worry for most people when considering debt consolidation.
 While often your credit is only negatively affected in the short term, long-term impacts can occur if you do not meet your monthly payments for your loan.

 To avoid a long-term impact on your credit, you need to ensure that you are meeting your monthly payments.
-If you ensure that your payments for your loan are paid in a timely manner, then not only will you avoid hurting your credit, but over the long term, your credit score can improve.
+If you ensure that your payments for your loan are paid in a timely manner and in full, then not only will you avoid hurting your credit, but over the long term, your credit score can improve.

 How Does Debt Consolidation Improve Credit Scores?

 Payment history is the most important factor that impacts your credit.
 Late payments will bring down your credit score while consistently making payments on time will improve your credit score.
-If having one loan makes it easier for you to make your monthly payments on time, you can improve your credit rating in the long run.
+As debt consolidation loans make it easier for you to make your monthly debt payments on time, you can improve your credit rating in the long run.

 The Bottom Line

-In the short term, a new loan will bring down your credit score.
-In the long term, consolidating your debt can improve your credit score, as long as you ensure that each of your monthly repayments are made on time.
-Consolidating your debt can offer a simple way to repay your debt.
+In the short term, consolidating debt will bring down your credit score, in the short term.
+In the long term, consolidating your debt can improve your credit score, as long as you ensure that each of your monthly debt repayments are made on time.
+Consolidating your debt can be an apt solution to your debt management as it offers a simple way to repay your debt.